DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 2: Insert another configuration state test

-From the previous step, we know that our configuration state test script works.
-However, it seems that the test for the OSPF daemon router_id is missing.
-So we need to add this new test to the script code.
+From the previous step, you know that your configuration state test script works.
+However, a test for the OSPF `router-id` is missing, so you need to add it to the script code.

 ```python=